Ideas for

 1. Start with a plain, canvas backpack.

-2. Choose decorating materials that will display your child's unique personality:
+2. Choose decorating materials that will display your child's unique personality such as patches, buttons, latex craft paint, plastic jewels, pipe-cleaners (especially the glittery ones!), etc.

 3. Have fun decorating!